A Posse Ad Esse

-- Author Vocabulary Calendar: The author has been making an active attempt to avert this; in a recent revision, they removed redundant instances of "a little", "a bit", "seem" and others in an attempt to kill the time resulting from Schedule Slip.
+- Author Vocabulary Calendar: The author has been making an active attempt to avert this; one revision removed redundant instances of "a little", "a bit" and "seem", amongst other changes.

 - Bilingual Bonus: An slightly complicated one for the sake of a joke in Chapter 10.

-Dolly: [Wood's the only one with any horrible intent, so it's safe to-]
+Dolly: [Wood's the only one with any horrible intent note , so it's safe to-]

-Sly: [He doesn't have a view, he can't see us through the hood.]
+Sly: [He doesn't have a view note , he can't see us through the hood.]

 Dolly: [Yes he can, and I said intent, not view.]